 Even if there is not a conflict, our attorneys may decide that there are one or more factors which could prevent effective representation of a potential client, such as:

-- a history of past unsuccessful bankruptcy cases, especially if outstanding court fees are owed; PRE-FILING INDICATIONS THAT YOUR CHAPTER 13 CASE WILL NOT BE SUCCESSFUL
+- a history of past unsuccessful bankruptcy cases, especially if outstanding court fees are owed; PRE-FILING INDICATIONS THAT YOUR CASE WILL NOT BE SUCCESSFUL

-- inaccuracies in income tax returns which could lead to a case objection as well as the possibility of a tax audit; THE IMPORTANCE OF ACCURATE INCOME TAX RETURNS IN BANKRUPTCY
+- inaccuracies in income tax returns which could lead to a case objection as well as the possibility of a tax audit; THE IMPORTANCE OF INCOME TAX RETURNS

-- the inability to protect assets that the potential client wishes to keep; HOW TO LOSE AN ASSET IN BANKRUPTCY COURT WITHOUT EVEN TRYING
+- the inability to protect assets that the potential client wishes to keep; MISTAKES LEADING TO ASSET LOSS

 - failure to keep accurate business records;

-- transfer of assets to friends and family members in the year prior to the consultation; SALES, TRANSFERS AND DEBT REPAYMENT: WHAT YOUR BANKRUPTCY ATTORNEY NEEDS TO KNOW
+- transfer of assets to friends and family members in the year prior to the consultation; WHAT YOUR ATTORNEY NEEDS TO KNOW

 - unexplained financial activity in bank accounts.